giuliomagnifico/PiArtFrame-CPP/README.md

 ## Install

-First you need to enable the `SPI interface` to make able the RPi to connect to the display, usually running:
+First, you need to enable the `SPI interface` so the Raspberry Pi can connect to the display.
+Usually by running:

 ```
 raspi-config
 Interfacing Options -> SPI -> Yes - enable SPI interface